Brappp/Splatoon_Log_Filter/README.md

 # Splatoon_Log_Filter

 This PowerShell script filters out specific lines from a Splatoon log file you select.
-It's designed to extract lines containing certain keywords ```("readies", "starts casting", "uses")``` or any mentions of a list of job titles and a particular character name you specify.
+It's designed to extract lines containing certain keywords ```("readies", "starts casting", "uses")``` and filter out any mentions of a list of job titles and a particular character name you specify.
 After filtering, it saves the results in a new file, using the original file's name with _filtered added before the file extension.

 **Select Your Log File:**<br> When you run the script, a file dialog will pop up, allowing you to choose the log file you want to filter.
 This will open the default path:<br> ```"C:\Users\$env:USERNAME\AppData\Roaming\XIVLauncher\pluginConfigs\Splatoon\Logs"```